ahmedelmeseryy/CarSharing/README.md

 - **Create Trip:** Set pickup/destination from autocomplete, date, time, seats, price per seat
 - **My Trips:** View all active trips with booked seat count
 - **Passenger List:** See who has booked each trip (name, contact, seats, status)
-- **Cancel Trip:** Cancel a trip — all passenger bookings are updated automatically

 ### Admin
 - **Overview:** Paginated list of all upcoming and historical trips with full details